omnilaboratory/OmniBOLT-spec/Omni-BOLT-02-peer-protocol.md

 This message describes the outpoint which the funder has created for the initial commitment transactions.
 After receiving the peer's signature, via `funding_signed`, it will broadcast the funding transaction to the BTC/Omnilayer network.

 We focus on omni assets in founding creation.
 Here are two proposals:
-1. Alice and Bob create a 2-2 P2SH payment to `scriptPubKey`, which is the hash of the **Redeem Script**.
+**Prop 1**.
+Alice and Bob create a 2-2 P2SH payment to `scriptPubKey`, which is the hash of the **Redeem Script**.
-2. Alice, Bob and Satoshi create a 2-3 P2SH payment to `scriptPubKey`, where Satoshi takes the responsibility to check/verify all the transactions within the channel.
+**Prop 2**.
+Alice, Bob and Satoshi create a 2-3 P2SH payment to `scriptPubKey`, where Satoshi takes the responsibility to check/verify all the transactions within the channel.
 The advantage of this proposal is that when Alice wants to withdraw money from the channel, she does not need the signature from Bob, the only thing she has to do is provide her signature and notify Satoshi to check the channel ledger, and if the money belongs to Alice, Satoshi will provide his signature so that Alice get her money on Omnilayer network.

 Proposal 2 has possible vulnerability under the **conspiracy attack**.
 We will address this issue in the following chapters.